 How to Determine the Weight Silicone Implants Add to Overall Body Weight

 Generally, the volume – not its type – dictates the weight of an implant.
 Implant volume is measured in cc (cubic centimeter), wherein a given number of cc is equivalent to the number of grams.
-So, a 400 cc breast implant would weight about 400 grams.
+So, a 400 cc breast implant would weigh about 400 grams.

 Saline solution has a specific gravity of 1.0 g/cc while that of silicone is 0.97 g/cc.
 To get the weight that silicone implants will add to your overall body weight, you need to: